Fourth of July is one of those holidays that people look forward to during

 make sure that the atmosphere is not ruined with a

-DUI arrest.
 Across America, and especially in California, law enforcement beefs up

 their patrols and finds any reason to stop drivers on suspicion of drunk

 driving.
 Stay safe!
-Know of San Diego
+Know about San Diego

 DUI checkpoints, your rights at these checkpoints, and what to do if you are stopped by